-On certain days, ATV bikes are allowed on the trail.
+On certain days, ATVs are allowed on the trail.
 Call for times if you want to actually do it or avoid them.

 There is a small cabin that rents bikes and kayaks if you're visiting from out of town.

-This is a really great recreation area and for people who are visiting and plan on camping, there is a state cabin for rent at mile 3 and mile12.
-Go here for reservation and availability.
+This is a really great recreation area and for people who are visiting and plan on camping, there is a state cabin for rent at mile 3 and mile 12.
 The cabin at mile 12 rents by the bunk and not by the entire cabin.
-If you don’t want to share with strangers, don’t rent here.
+If you don't want to share with strangers, don't rent here.
 In addition, a State campground exists at the trailhead on a first come, first serve basis.
-There are also some camp areas in back of the lake, one by the airstrip and one before mile 9.
+There are also some camp areas on the back side of the lake, one by the airstrip and one before mile 9.
 If you decide to stay over, you can bike the trail one day, hike Twin Peaks, Pepper Peak, or Bold Peak Valley the next, and rent a kayak the next day after that.

 If you're heading back to Anchorage, take a quick side trip and visit the Native Russian Church and Cemetery.
 Continue straight after the bridge for a few miles instead of taking the left turn onto the Glenn Highway.
 Stay outside the fenced area and be respectful of the premises.

-If you’re renting one of the cabins in winter, the best way to hike in is to buy a cheap plastic sled and carry your stuff on it.
-For details about how I built mine, go here.
+If you're renting one of the cabins in winter, the best way to hike in is to buy a cheap plastic sled and carry your stuff on it.
+Details about how I built my winter sled can be found here.